Box spaces of the free group that neither contain expanders nor embed into a Hilbert space: Questions and remarks

 \item It is unknown whether there exists a bounded geometry metric space which does not coarsely embed into Hilbert space, but does coarsely embed into $\ell^p$ for some $p>2$.
 Note that such a space cannot contain coarsely embedded expanders.
-Does the box space constructed in this paper embed coarsely into $\ell^p$?
+The box space constructed in this paper does not embed coarsely into $\ell^p$, by the same argument as in the proof of Proposition 4 of \cite{AT}.

 \end{itemize}